leeweiming3/tp/docs/DeveloperGuide.md

 This section describes some noteworthy details on how certain features are implemented.

 ### EditJob command
-The EditJob command allows the recruiters to edit the details (job title, description, vacancy) for a particular job at a specified index from the job list.
+The EditJob command allows the recruiters to edit the details (job title, description, vacancy) for a particular job at a specified index from the displayed job list.
 Given below is an example usage scenario and how the EditJob mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time.
 The `HireHub` will be initialized with the initial address book state.